Skip to main content

 The applied structural drying market in North Carolina

 North Carolina's humid subtropical climate keeps materials slow to dry, so proper structural drying is critical after hurricane flooding along the coast, river flooding in the eastern plains, and the severe 2024 flooding that struck Western NC.
-Older housing stock in Piedmont cities and humid crawlspaces statewide make skilled ASD technicians valuable for preventing secondary mold damage.
+Older housing stock in Piedmont cities and humid crawlspaces statewide make skilled structural drying technicians valuable for preventing secondary mold damage.

 Earning potential